KeatonBrink/Mancala-AI/README.md

-# Mancala (Kalah)
+# Mancala-AI (Kalah)
-Mancala contains the PettingZoo environment and demo-agents for the 2 player board game Mancala.
+Mancala-AI contains the PettingZoo environment and demo-agents for the 2 player board game Mancala.
 See the README in ./mancala to see the installation instructions for the PettingZoo environmnet.

 ## Installation
 Install the enviornment: